-Sign up in the test centre will run from Monday at 12 p.m. to Wednesday at 1 p.m. of dates posted below.
+Sign up in the test centre will usually run from Monday at 12 p.m. (common time) to Tuesday at 1 p.m. of dates posted below.
 For step-by-step instructions please review Exams Schedules and Exam Review Procedures on Moodle.

-Deadlines for the 2019-2020 academic year:
+Deadlines for the 2020-2021 academic year:

-Fall 2019 term
+Fall 2020 term

-- Midterms: October 28-30, 2019 - Finals: January 6-8 ,2020
+- Midterms: November 2 3, 2020 - Finals: January 4 5, 2021

-Winter 2020 term
+Winter 2021 term

-- Midterms: March 2 4, 2020 - Finals: April 27 29, 2020
+- Midterms: March 1 2, 2021 - Finals: April 26 27, 2021

-Spring 2020 term
+Spring 2021 term

-- Midterms: June 29 30 2020 - Finals: August 24 26 2020
+- Midterms: June 28 29, 2021 - Finals: August 23 24, 2021

-RESCHEDULED PRACTICAL EXAMINATIONS POLICY
+RESCHEDULED PRACTICUM EXAMINATIONS POLICY

-- Immediately following a scheduled practical examination the instructor, or their designate, will submit to the Office of Academic Affairs an attendance list.
-Those students who did not attend will be charged the appropriate rescheduled practical exam fee (see Fees and Financial Information: Additional Fees). - 2.
-Rescheduled practical examinations will be scheduled by the instructor during the rescheduled examination period. - If a student fails to attend a rescheduled examination they will receive a grade of zero unless they submit supporting documentation to the Office of Academic Affairs within three business days of the missed exam. - A three-person administrative panel will review the supporting documentation submitted by the student and they will inform the student of their decision within seven business days.
+- Immediately following a scheduled practicum examination the instructor, or their designate, will submit to the Office of Academic Affairs an attendance list.
+Those students who did not attend will be charged the appropriate rescheduled practical exam fee (see Fees and Financial Information: Additional Fees). - Students must reach out to their instructor to arrange a rescheduled practicum examination so that their instructor can reserve a practicum rescheduled exam spot for the student during the rescheduled examination period. - If a student fails to attend a rescheduled examination they will receive a grade of zero unless they submit supporting documentation to the Office of Academic Affairs via studenthelpdesk@ccnm.edu within 24 hours of the missed exam. - 4.
+A three-person administrative panel will review the supporting documentation submitted by the student and they will inform the student of their decision within seven business days.

-RESCHEDULED EXAMINATION WEEKS FOR WRITTEN AND PRACTICAL
+RESCHEDULED EXAMINATION WEEKS FOR WRITTEN AND PRACTICUMS

-Fall 2019 term
+Fall 2020 term

-- Midterms: October 30 November 8, 2019 - Finals: January 8-17, 2020
+Midterms: November 4 - 10, 2020

+Finals: January 6 - 12, 2021

-Winter 2020 term
+Winter 2021 term

-- Midterms: March 4-13, 2020 - Finals: April 29 May 8, 2020
+Midterms: March 3 - 9, 2021 Finals: April 28 - May 4, 2021

-Spring 2020 term
+Spring 2021 term